SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## Rust

+- [pemistahl/lingua-rs](https://github.com/pemistahl/lingua-rs) - 👄 The most accurate natural language detection library for Rust, suitable for long and short text alike
+- [Zaplib/zaplib](https://github.com/Zaplib/zaplib) - ⚡ Zaplib is an open-source library for speeding up web applications using Rust and WebAssembly.
 - [kognise/arpchat](https://github.com/kognise/arpchat) - Answering the question nobody asked: what if you wanted to text your friends using only ARP?
 - [astrodon/astrodon](https://github.com/astrodon/astrodon) - Make Desktop apps with Deno 🦕
 - [SergioBenitez/Rocket](https://github.com/SergioBenitez/Rocket) - A web framework for Rust.